Algorismia/Aquaeductus-Optimus/README.md

 The solution of this problem has been solved with three variants: greedy, backtracking and dynamic programming.

 The better solution for this problem is the dynamic programming one, which is based on the [principle of optimality of Bellman](https://en.wikipedia.org/wiki/Bellman_equation).
-The Big O notation of this algorithm is of O(n^3).
+The asymptotic function of this algorithm is O(n^3).

 If you would like to know more about how it works, I would totally recommend reading the report of this assignment, which is found in documentation/informe.pdf.
-Emphasize that the report is written in Catalan, although it has enough visual resources to understand how everything was done.

 ## Project structure 📁: